 HR Employee Development Specialist (#925)

-HR Employee Development Specialist (#925)Date Posted:10/10/2019Type/Department:Staff in Human ResourcesSearch Status:Search Is Open - Accepting ApplicationsApply Now:Would you like to apply for this position?
+HR Employee Development Specialist (#925)Date Posted:10/10/2019Type/Department:Staff in Human ResourcesSearch Status:Interviewing Candidates - not Accepting ApplicationsApply Now:We are not accepting applications for this position at this time.

 This position has a primary focus on employee relations, retention, development and talent management.
 Work within the entire talent life cycle to strengthen employee engagement from onboarding to professional development maintaining alignment with organizational objectives and DEI goals.
 Work with Talent Manager and AVP of HR to develop and implement key strategic initiatives that strengthen the talent system, create a culture of performance, employee development and retention.
 Participate in campus committees and working groups to provide input and recommendations related to talent.
 Represent the HR Department and add value as a trusted partner within the MHC campus community.

 - Partner with managers on employee relations issues; serve as a resource on HR related issues; effectively communicate HR policies and procedures for staff, faculty, unionized work groups and other community members; oversee progressive discipline process to increase employee success and productivity; understand organizational operations and work closely with other departments to be a resource for employees to resolve issues that negativity impact the MHC community.
 Consult with and refer issues to the Talent Manager and AVP of HR as appropriate.

 - Promote employee development and skill-building at all levels within the institution; support the performance management process; help to identify employee training needs and assist in the development and evaluation of training options that address the needs of a multifaceted and diverse staff in meeting development objectives.